The Brownhill Nature Garden, is in the heart of Saddleworth between Dobcross and Uppermill and is surrounded by dramatic Pennine scenery.

 The nature garden is accessible for all via a ramped walkway with tactile path indicators and raised planters.

 The garden includes woodland and a hazel coppice area along with a wildflower meadow and pond with dipping platform.
-There are numerous wildlife habitats within the garden to encourage the wildlife.
+There are numerous habitats within the garden to encourage the wildlife.
 The garden provides an excellent educational resource, with a gazebo and bird hide that doubles as an outdoor classroom for visiting school and community groups.

 Two modern play areas cater for infant and junior age groups using the canal as their design influence in pine woodland surroundings.